ASFOpenSARlab/opensarlab-docs/user-guides/mfa.md

     1. One of the codes was mis-typed.
     1. The secret was not properly put into the MFA application.
     1. The time on your device is not synchronized correctly (Or an incorrect time-zone is set).
-1. Test again with another two *consecutive* codes, and if the verification step fails again, check that the OTP Secret on the page matches the secret in your application.
+1. Test again with another code, and if the verification step fails again, check that the OTP Secret on the page matches the secret in your application.
-1. If all else fails, refresh the page.
-This will generate a new code, which you can then use to follow the same steps above.

 For additional issues and further troubleshooting, please email [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu)